 Page 174 -- The green wreck-buoy that marked the Hoveringham is no longer in position, but a vertical scaffolding-pole has been placed on the wreck to warn of the danger.
 Hopefully, a buoy will soon be installed to mark this obstruction.

 Page 195 -- A wind-farm has been ‘planted’ close to the wreck of the Penrhos, and navigation-buoys are now moored to the north of this wind-farm.
 It’s now rather strange diving here, as even on the seabed, you can hear a loud ‘whoosh - whoosh’ from the machinery.

-Page 200 -- At the time of writing, the diving-facilities at Vivian Quarry are closed.
-Previous to this, the “river cruiser” had been moved so that it points in a different direction, a swim-through has been created and a cage has been installed to enable training to be undertaken in a confined, shallow environment.
+Page 200 -- Vivian Quarry is now run by Dutton's Divers.
+The “river cruiser” has been moved so that it points in a different direction, a swim-through has been created and a cage has been installed to enable training to be undertaken in a confined, shallow environment.

 Page 205 -- Parking charges are now in force for trailers as well as vehicles.
 Please check the notice boards.

 Page 208 -- Bol Sach Quay slipway at Holyhead has been vastly improved.